vighneshiyer/vighneshiyer.com/content/research/random_notes.md

 - Can we learn a performance model by getting a sunset of events from fn sim and synthesizing a new graph and then doing that iteratively to get the full graph

 - For asplos the event graph stuff would be nice, after the TidalSim paper planned for isca

+- I should talk about how the verification work inspired me to work on actually problems, bad benchmark, not a real issue

 ### Feedback on other qual